i3 Energy PLC Announces Q4 2022 Operational and Financial Update

 Return of Capital

 The Company remains committed to delivering a sustainable monthly dividend as part of its total return model.
-In Q4 the Company announced dividends of £5.098 million via its monthly dividend programme of 0.1425 pence/share of which £3.399 million was paid in that quarter.
-The Company paid a total dividend of £15.351 million in 2022.
+In Q4 the Company announced paid of £5.1 million via its monthly dividend programme of 0.1425 pence/share.
+The Company paid a total dividend of £15.35 million in 2022.

 (1) Unless otherwise denoted, all figures are referenced in USD ($) and assume a foreign exchange rate of 1.30 CAD:USD, which is the average forecast for 2022 and 1.12 GBP:USD which was the average over the period September to October 2022, when costs were incurred for the UK drilling programme.